The Katsura Taro Residence is a 10- to 15-minute walk along the Aiba Waterway from the Aibagawa Iriguchi bus stop on the Maru Bus West Loop line.

 Katsuro Taro Residence

-The Katsura Taro Residence (桂太郎旧宅) offers a glimpse into the early life of Katsura Taro, a prominent figure who served as Japan’s prime minister three times during the Meiji and Taisho periods.
-Originally located elsewhere, the residence was relocated to its current spot in 1909.
-This historic home features elegant tatami mat rooms that reflect the refined architectural style of the era.
-Visitors can also explore the peaceful garden, where a stream flows from a nearby waterway, adding to the tranquil atmosphere.
+The Katsura Taro Residence (桂太郎旧宅) offers a fascinating insight into the early life of Katsura Taro, one of Japan’s most influential political figures, who served as prime minister three times during the Meiji and Taisho periods.
+Originally built in a different location, the residence was moved to its current site in 1909, where it has been carefully preserved as a historical landmark.
+The home’s design is a fine example of the era's refined architectural style, with tatami mat rooms that reflect the elegance of the time.
+Visitors can step into the past as they explore these rooms, experiencing the living space of a key political leader.

 Hours and Fees